Unwanted Contacts: Learning about Phishing, Smishing, Vishing, Telephone Spam, and Caller ID Spoofing

 The callers themselves are often off-shore and not in the United States which makes the crime more difficult to track down or enforce.
 For specific university attacks, the callers tend to spoof a 541-346 number.
 Historically, these were easier to detect because off-shore calls sounded distant and had static.
 In modern times, these phone calls sometimes sound as clear as a caller who is literally next door.
 This type of attack is called a Neighbor Scam.

-• First and foremost notice whom contacted whom.
-If you receive a contact in any form (telephone, email, etc), do not assume it is legitimate.
+• If you receive an unsolicited contact in any form (email, text message, telephone, etc), do not assume it is legitimate until you validate the source and purpose.

 • Hang up on callers who threaten you, or try to force you to reveal sensitive information.
 This step is the most important and sometimes overlooked.